 §558.832.
 Hospice Nursing Services.

-(a) A hospice must provide nursing services by or under the supervision of a registered nurse (RN).
+(a) A hospice must provide nursing services by or under the supervision of an RN.
 An RN must ensure that the nursing needs of a client are met as identified in the client's initial assessment, comprehensive assessment, and updated assessments.

 (b) An advanced practice nurse providing nursing services to a client and acting within the nurse's scope of practice may write orders for the client in accordance with a hospice's written policies and applicable state law, including the Texas Occupations Code, Chapter 157, Authority of Physician to Delegate Certain Medical Acts; Texas Occupations Code, Chapter 301, Nurses; and Texas Health and Safety Code, Chapter 481, Texas Controlled Substances Act, and Chapter 483, Dangerous Drugs.